-Drama is a subject that offers the interpersonal skills that are becoming increasingly valued by businesses.
-In Drama you will not only study the craft of acting and theatre, but you will also learn extremely valuable transferrable skills such as communication, collaboration, recall, empathy, analysis, evaluation, deconstruction of a given subject and construction of performance pieces.
-Drama builds confidence and develops advanced speaking skills.
-You can perform but also work on directional and production skills such as lighting, costume, sound, set and props.
+GCSE Drama offers the kind of interpersonal skill development valued by businesses worldwide.
+In Drama students will not only study the craft of acting and theatre.They will also develop extremely valuable transferrable skills such as communication/presentation, collaboration, leadership and empathy.
+Students will begin the complex processes of deconstructing a given subject/problem and the construction of performance pieces.
+Drama builds confidence and develops advanced oracy skills in young people, more than most other subjects.
+Students can perform but also work on directorial and production skills such as lighting, costume, sound, set and props.